The Regulatory Burden

 All of that data is subject to protection from multiple data privacy laws, not to mention the cybersecurity and quality standards that impact this industry.
 Examples include:

-Thus, organizations in the hospitality industry must be prepared, with a robust compliance and risk management program in order to meet their regulatory compliance requirements.
+Thus, organizations in the hospitality industry must be prepared, with a robust compliance and risk management program in order to meet their cybersecurity and regulatory compliance requirements.

 Manage Compliance and Risk with Confidence and Ease

-While many smaller organizations begin managing compliance through manual efforts and legacy tools and spreadsheets, this is not sustainable long term.
+While many smaller organizations begin managing compliance and risk through manual efforts and legacy tools and spreadsheets, this is not sustainable long term.

-The Reciprocity® ZenGRC® platform is a compliance management system that leverages automation, universal control mapping, and real-time monitoring to streamline data governance, risk management, and compliance requirements for hospitality companies.
+The RiskOptics ROAR Platform is a risk and compliance management solution that leverages automation functionality, universal control mapping and real-time monitoring to streamline data governance, risk management, and compliance requirements for hospitality companies.

-The ZenGRC software solution empowers you to accomplish your risk and compliance goals faster and with greater accuracy, ensuring that data is protected and customer satisfaction and trust are sustained.
+The RiskOptics software solution empowers you to accomplish your risk and compliance goals faster and with greater accuracy, ensuring that data is protected and customer satisfaction and trust are sustained.

 As you can see, hospitality businesses can leverage multiple frameworks to achieve their data privacy, cybersecurity and quality assurance compliance objectives.